Serving Illinois, Iowa & Missouri, Hannibal, Peoria, Kirksville, Macomb, Quincy1-833-772-7823

 At Bix Basement Systems, we specialize in repairing crawl space issues of all types, including moldy or damaged wood.
 For a free quote, call or e-mail us today!

-We serve the Illinois, Iowa, and Missouri area, including surrounding areas such as Fort Madison, Keokuk, Fairfield, Palmyra, Mount Sterling, Rushville, West Burlington and nearby.
+We serve the Illinois, Iowa, and Missouri area, including surrounding areas such as Fort Madison, Peoria, Fairfield, Palmyra, Mount Sterling, Rushville, West Burlington and nearby.

 Many homeowners and contractors make the mistake of repairing the damaged wood and calling the problem solved.
 But what about the cause of the damage in the first place?